 1 Easy Way To Encourage Positive Behavior In Your Classroom

-If you read our blog from last week, you know that kids with Executive Functioning Issues tend to struggle in the classroom (if you haven't checked out last week's blog yet you can read it here) These behaviors can look like laziness and even defiance, but they stem from underdeveloped Executive Processes.
+If you read our blog from two weeks ago, you know that kids with Executive Functioning Issues tend to struggle in the classroom (if you haven't checked it out yet you can read it here).
+These behaviors can look like laziness and even defiance, but they stem from underdeveloped Executive Processes.

 This simple act can make a world of difference for a child struggling with Executive Functioning.
 By understanding where they're at on the schedule and what's coming next, they can better redirect their focus to what they are working on.